Make a Smooth Move to Medellin

 So, you’re thinking about moving to Medellin?

-Here, in no particular order, are 19 things you should know before visiting Medellin.
+Here, in no particular order, are 22 things you might want to know before coming to Medellin.

 You’ll be happy to know that tap water is totally safe to drink here in Medellin.